PonyvilleDeveloper/Webtech/README.md

 # Webtech
-.net8 DLL with simple HTTP-Serve rrunning in the background in a separate thread
+.net8 DLL with simple HTTP-Server running in the background in a separate thread
 # Usage
 ```C#
 using Webtech;